Kode9

-Early career

-Initially inspired by what he calls the "hardcore continuum" of British dance music, Kode9 was formatively influenced by styles such as jungle, drum and bass and 2-step garage; he has mentioned his first encounter with jungle, in Edinburgh, as being "the most important musical event of my life".
-Other genres that are common influences in his work include dub, dancehall (such as toasting), and Indian music.
-A move to Warwick and collaboration with the Cybernetic Culture Research Unit at University of Warwick studying rave culture, cybernetics, postmodernism and afrofuturism later led to a memetic philosophy regarding music, which he has spoken about at length in interviews.
-In the late nineties, Kode9 moved to London, and established a name as a disc jockey at clubnights such as FWD>>.

-Current work
+Biography

+Foundations

+Kode9 studied philosophy at university in Edinburgh in the early 1990s.
+During this time he started DJing, playing music genres including psychedelic jazz, rare groove and funk.
+However, around this time he started becoming interested in jungle.
+He has mentioned his first encounter with jungle as being "the most important musical event of my life".

+Kode9 moved to Warwick to study rave culture, cybernetics, postmodernism and afrofuturism at the University of Warwick.
+This later led to a memetic philosophy regarding music, which he has spoken about in interviews.
+He gained a PhD in philosophy from the university.
+Here he also collaborated with the Cybernetic Culture Research Unit and was involved in running jungle nights.

+In 1999, Kode9 moved to London, becoming a teaching assistant and later a lecturer.
+At this time Kode9 began finding a lot of drum'n'bass formulaic and he was looking to expand his musical horizons.
+He became interested in 2 step garage, DJing the style at clubnights such as FWD>>.
+He also played on pirate radio stations including Rinse FM.

+Musical artist and Hyperdub

+In 1999, Kode9 had his first release as a musical artist, 'Katak' on the short-lived label, Katasonix which he ran with the late theorist, Mark Fisher.
+In 2002, he released an EP including Fat Larry’s Skank; and Tales from the Basside, a collaboration with Benny Ill and The Culprit.

 In 2004, Kode9 appeared on the second grime compilation on Rephlex records.
 That same year, Kode9 founded Hyperdub records; the first release was Sine of the Dub, a collaboration between Kode9 and Daddy Gee, which was a minimal, loose cover version of Prince's "Sign "O" the Times".
 Kode9 treated the vocals to fit his idea of their delivery by "a man on his deathbed".

-Subsequent releases established the label as an important and influential label within the dubstep genre.
-Hyperdub have since released records such as Burial's self-titled debut album, which The Wire magazine named their number one album of 2006.
+The label as become an important and influential label within the dubstep genre.
+In 2006, Hyperdub released Burial's self-titled debut album, which The Wire magazine named their number one album of 2006.
+Kode9 continued his academic career working at the University of East London as a lecturer in media production, and course tutor for a master's program in sonic culture.
+He left UEL in 2014 to concentrate on music and independent research.

-Goodman has a PhD in philosophy from the University of Warwick and has also worked in academia.
-As of 2006 he was working at the University of East London as a lecturer in media production, and course tutor for a master's program in sonic culture In December 2009, his Sonic Warfare: Sound, Affect, and the Ecology of Fear, a book exploring the uses of acoustic force and how it affects whole populations was published by MIT Press.
+In December 2009, his Sonic Warfare: Sound, Affect, and the Ecology of Fear, a book exploring the uses of acoustic force and how it affects whole populations was published by MIT Press.
 The book also explores how sound can be deployed to set moods of dread and fear, how sound can be used as torture, as a weapon and as a threat.

+Musical style

+He has been inspired by, what he calls the "hardcore continuum" of British dance music; styles such as jungle, drum and bass and 2-step garage and more recently Chicago footwork.